Source Transformation / File Specification Editor

 This will launch the File Spec Editor (File Specification Editor).
 Here the developer will describe the logical structure of the inbound file so that it can be parsed and translated into XML.
 When you create a new file specification you will have the ability to import the description of that file from a number of different formats.
 In this case, you will leave the pre-selected Import Field Names from Tab-delimited File option selected.

-Take a moment to click the down arrow to see the other available options, for example: Import From Cobol Copybook Definitions.
-After you do set it back to Import Field Names from Tab-delimited File and click Next.
+Take a moment to click the down arrow to see the other available options, for example, Import From Cobol Copybook Definitions.
+After you do this, set it back to Import Field Names from Tab-delimited File and click Next.

 You will be presented with an Open File dialogue that allows you to point the File Spec Editor at a sample Tab-delimited file.
 In the data folder of the Sample Interface, provided with your distribution.
 In this case is C:\Program Files\PilotFish Technology\Samples\data.
 You will see Photos.txt which is a sample input file.
 Select this and choose Open.